Microbiology on the Farm: Protecting Crops, Livestock and Fish from Diseases

 Cull 'em All

 In 2015, an outbreak of measles at Disneyland led to more than 125 confirmed individual cases.
-While the situation resulted in several immediate responses from policymakers and public health authorities, at no point was there a suggestion to euthanize the approximately 2 million people who visited the Southern California amusement park during that two-month period.
+While the situation resulted in several immediate responses from policymakers and public health authorities, at no point was there a suggestion to euthanize the approximately 2 million people who visited the Southern California amusement park during that 2-month period.
 Yet that is exactly the kind of blunt approach often taken when it comes to halting (or slowing) the spread of infectious disease in plants and animals.
 From boars in Germany to badgers in the United Kingdom to minks in Denmark, governments have forced farmers and producers to carry out broad culls of entire populations that have potentially been exposed during an outbreak, eliminating hosts (and hopefully pathogens) in the name of public health.

 Unfortunately, studies of animal-culling practices have found that such strategies, while crudely effective from a cost-benefit perspective, are not economically sustainable.
 Besides the financial factors, there are also social and personal considerations to take into account.
 "It's a hard decision to have to make to euthanize an animal," says Jackie Boerman, Ph.D., assistant professor of Animal Sciences at Purdue University.
 "I don't know very many farmers that get into animal agriculture not really liking animals."
 Farmers aren't the only ones with conflicted feelings.
 The recent badger-culling program in the U.K., aimed at eliminating the spread of bovine tuberculosis, generated massive public outcry (drawing in luminaries including Sir David Attenborough and Queen guitarist Brian May) that has forced the government to backtrack on its plan.